openstack/keystone/README.md

 * Keystone    - Service and Admin API are available separately.
 Admin API allows management of tenants, roles, and users as well.
 * Auth_Basic  - Stub for WSGI middleware that will be used to handle basic auth
-* Auth_OpenID - Stub for WSGI middleware that will be used to handle openid auth protocol
+* Auth_OpenID - Stub for WSGI middleware that will be used to handle openid auth protocol (to be implemented)
 * RemoteAuth  - WSGI middleware that can be used in services (like Swift, Nova, and Glance) when Auth middleware is running remotely

-Built-In Services:
+Built-In commands:

 * bin/keystone  - Provides HTTP API for users and administrators
 * bin/keystone-admin - Provides HTTP API for administrators